OpenIDC/mod_auth_openidc/README.md

 Note that this is not an OpenID Connect SSO scenario where users are authenticated but rather a "pure" OAuth 2.0 scenario where **mod_auth_openidc** is the OAuth 2.0 Resource Server instead of the RP/client.
-How the actual client accessing the protected resources got its access token not relevant to this Apache Resource Server setup.
+How the actual client accessing the protected resources got its access token is not relevant to this Apache Resource Server setup.

 ###OpenID Connect SSO with multiple OpenID Connect Providers